wmdmark/flashcode-docs/README.md

-## Purpose
+## Flashcode

-Flashcode is flash cards for coders.
+[Flashcode](https://ss15-teampw.divshot.io) is flash cards for coders.
 Think of it as a card-sized version of Codecademy or Treehouse.

 It's a fun and focused way to: